rohanm-1/javaProjects1933/README.md

 This is my repository for all the Java projects for CSCI 1933 - Introduction to Data Structures and Algorithms at the University of Minnesota: Twin Cities.
-Here is a quick overview of each project:
+Here is an overview of each project:

 **Project 1:**